stefanpejcic/dev.openpanel.com/docs/updates.md

 Panels, CLI, and services are updated only when necessary—specifically, when changes are made to that part of the system.
 For example, **OpenAdmin** will only be updated if the changelog indicates modifications specific to OpenAdmin.
 This approach minimizes interruptions and ensures stability.

+### Updates Location

+Update files are hosted on the following platforms:

+- **DockerHub**: For OpenPanel and Docker images.
+- **GitHub**: For OpenAdmin.
+- **Google Cloud**: For OpenCLI.

+Ensure that your server has access to these services to successfully download updates.

 ### Version check
 Latest version available for update is published on github, you can use it for checks in third-party code: